 La Boite Theatre

-Celebrate La Boite’s 100-year history with La Boite Encores, a captivating play-reading series that brings 10 iconic Australian fan favourites from the La Boite archives to life.
+Join us to celebrate La Boite’s 100-year history through La Boite Encores, a captivating play-reading series that brings 10 iconic Australian fan favourites from the La Boite archives to life.

 This series, perfect for theatre lovers, reunites original cast members and directors along with emerging Brisbane talent, offering an intimate journey through La Boite’s rich history.